Isogeny graphs of superspecial abelian varieties and Brandt matrices: Introduction

-Generalizing this picture to $g>1$ is compelling: Relate $\gr_{\!g}(\ell,p)$, $\wgr_{\!g}(\ell,p)$ to vanishing cycles for higher-dimensional Shimura varieties over $\Q_\ell$.\\ {\bf D. The Ramanujan property for $\GR_{\!g}(\ell,p)$.} The big isogeny graph $\GR_{\!g}(\ell,p)$ is a regular graph, and one can ask whether it is Ramanujan.
+{\bf D. The Ramanujan property for $\GR_{\!g}(\ell,p)$.} The big isogeny graph $\GR_{\!g}(\ell,p)$ is a regular graph, and one can ask whether it is Ramanujan.
 If $g=1$ it is always Ramanujan, as follows from the Riemann hypothesis for curves over finite fields.
-The adjacency matrix $\Ad(\GR_{\!g}(\ell,p))$ is the Brandt matrix $B_g(\ell)$ for the maximal order $\cO\subseteq \HH_p$.
-The Brandt matrix $B_g(\ell)$ is amenable to machine computation entirely in terms of the definite quaternion algebra $\HH_p$, and in Section \ref{Ram} we give the results of checking the Ramanujan property over a range of $\ell$ and $p$ with $g=2,\,3$.
+Hence naively one might expect the Ramanujan property to continue to hold for $g\geq 2$ -- see, for example, \cite[Hypothesis 1]{CS}.
+The adjacency matrix $\Ad(\GR_{\!g}(\ell,p))$ is the Brandt matrix $B_g(\ell)$, and so amenable to machine computation as discussed in {\bf A} above.
+In Section \ref{Ram} we give the results of checking the Ramanujan property over a range of $\ell$ and $p$ with $g=2,\,3$.
 The memory requirements grow rapidly with $\ell$ and especially $g$; we had no computations finish with $g>3$.
-We computed $174$ examples with $g>1$ and $2$ or more vertices and found $4$ Ramanujan: $(g,\ell, p)= (2,2,5),\, (2,2,7), \,(2,3,7), \,(3,2,3)$ are Ramanujan.
+We computed $174$ examples with $g>1$ and $2$ or more vertices and found only $4$ Ramanujan: $(g,\ell, p)= (2,2,5),\, (2,2,7), \,(2,3,7), \,(3,2,3)$ are Ramanujan.
 They all have two vertices, although not every $2$-vertex $\GR_{\!g}(\ell,p)$ is Ramanujan.
-We compute $\GR_2(2,11)$ (which is not Ramanujan) and $\GR_2(2,7)$ (which is Ramanujan) in terms of superspecial abelian surfaces and Richelot isogenies.
+So seemingly for $g\geq 2$ the isogeny graph $\GR_{\!g}(\ell, p)$ is generically {\em not} Ramanujan.
+In Section \ref{Ram1} we compute $\GR_2(2,11)$ in terms of superspecial abelian surfaces and Richelot isogenies, thereby giving a non-Ramanujan example computed entirely by algebraic geometry.
+In Section \ref{Ram2} we likewise compute $\GR_2(2,7)$ in terms of abelian surfaces and Richelot isogenies to give a Ramanujan example computed entirely via algebraic geometry.

+We conclude the introduction with brief comments on prior results.
+The case $g=1$ was the setting for multiple proposals in post-quantum cryptography, and naturally the question of generalizing to $g>1$ arose.
+Castryck, Decru, and Smith \cite{CDS} proposed the superspecial isogeny graph $\GR_2(2,p)$ as a good generalization to abelian surfaces.
+Previous work often concentrates on $\GR_2(2, p)$ where computations are feasible using classical Richelot isogenies -- see, for example, Katsura and Takashima \cite{KK} and the references therein.
+(In contrast, we compute $\GR_g(\ell, p)$ by computing Brandt matrices for quaternion algebras.)
+The paper \cite{ATY} gives an alternate definition of $\GR_g(\ell,p)$ and develops this.